cerpus/edlib-docker-example/README.md

 4. Navigate to the `data/caddy/data/caddy/pki/authorities/local` directory, and install the root certificate (`root.crt`) on your computer.

-   You will need to look up how this works on your operating system.
+   On Windows, please follow [these instructions](windows-certificates.md).

+   On macOS, open the certificate in Keychain Access, then mark it as trusted for all purposes.

    If successful, you will be able to visit <https://hub.localhost> and
    <https://ca.localhost> without warnings.

-   (This is not necessary when using real host names.)
+   (This step is not necessary when using real host names.)

 5. Open <https://hub.localhost/>, or your custom domain if applicable, in your browser.